lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 Spark Streaming has many workers, each running on different computes potentially on different machine types - there are many things that could go wrong, and so Spark needs to be Fault Tolerant and Durable

 - ***Metadata Checkpointing*** helps our Driver and Application to be Fault Tolerant by writing state and processes to disk
-- ***Data Checkpointing*** helps our *stateful, cross-windowed, business logic* so that if something fails mid-batch we can start from the beginning and not outright fail
+- ***Data Checkpointing*** helps our *stateful, cross-windowed, business logic* so that if something fails mid-batch you can start from the beginning and not outright fail
   - Stateful means over multiple RDD's / us having to keep state of the world of RDD's. ***Stateful operations happen over multiple RDD's in a DStream*** when one operation depends on operations of previous batches
-  - If we need `count(distinct)` over all RDDs in a DStream, and an operations fails midstream, we need it to be able to pick back up because the historic RDDs that we already processed would be lost
+  - If you need `count(distinct)` over all RDDs in a DStream, and an operations fails midstream, you need it to be able to pick back up because the historic RDDs that you already processed would be lost
-  - Checkpointing is costly, writing all of these RDD's to disk takes time and is prone to throughput issues especially if we are writing to cloud storage like S3 every second (interval)
+  - Checkpointing is costly, writing all of these RDD's to disk takes time and is prone to throughput issues especially if you are writing to cloud storage like S3 every second (interval)
   - Can mark certain variables as `volatile` which means they won't be kept track of on disk statefully

 ### Streaming Application Deployment